GLGPrograms/ceda-home/README.md

 | 0xDC    |       |                              |
 | 0xDE    |       |                              |
 | 0xE0    | 4     | CTC Timer                    |

+## Boot sequence
+At boot, Z80 executes the instruction located at memory address `0x0`.

+There is a circuit that forces the BIOS ROM to be _chip enabled_ for about ~28 clock cycles at boot, so that it effectively answers at memory address `0x0`.

+Then, the first performed instruction is a `jp $c030`, where the ROM is actually located.

+We have not decoded this circuit yet.

 ## Contribute